humitos/blog/nikola/posts/nikola/make-your-gpx-anonymous.rst

 And what will put `1970-01-01T00:00:00Z` on all the `<time>` tags.

 That's all!
-Now, they ready to be uploaded to the OSM community and nobody will know where you was there :)
+Now, they are ready to be uploaded to the OSM community and nobody will know where you was there :)

 .. [#] https://help.openstreetmap.org/questions/2130/gpx-file-no-time-tag